Oakdale, New York: Idle Hour

 In 1882, William Kissam Vanderbilt built the most noted one, Idle Hour, 900 acre on the Connetquot River.
 The lavish, wooden 110-room home was destroyed by fire on April 15, 1899, while his son, Willie K. II, was honeymooning there.
 Willie and his new wife escaped.
 It was promptly rebuilt of red brick and gray stone, with exquisite furnishings, for $3 million.
 The building at the time was considered among the finest homes in America.
 His daughter Consuelo had also honeymooned there when she married the Duke of Marlborough in 1895.

 After Vanderbilt's death in 1920, the mansion went through several phases and visitors, including a brief stay during Prohibition by gangster Dutch Schultz.
-Around that time, cow stalls, pig pens and corn cribs on the farm portion of Idle Hour were converted into a short-lived bohemian artists' colony that included figures such as George Elmer Browne and Roman (Bon) Bonet-Sintas as well as sculptress Catherine Lawson, costume designer Olga Meervold, and pianist Claude Govier, and Francis Gow-Smith and his wife Carol.
+Around that time, cow stalls, pig pens and corn cribs on the farm portion of Idle Hour were converted into a short-lived bohemian artists' colony that included figures such as George Elmer Browne and Roman (Bon) Bonet-Sintas as well as sculptor Catherine Lawson, costume designer Olga Meervold, and pianist Claude Govier, and Francis Gow-Smith and his wife Carol.
 The estate was most recently the home of Dowling College, a struggling school which closed in August 2016.